Nutrition

 MJ Shaffer writer with Dog

-Last Updated: October 25, 2022 | 3 min read
+Last Updated: September 28, 2023 | 4 min read

 Cat looking at can of Spam

-When you buy something through one of the links on our site, we may earn an affiliate commission.
+When you purchase through links on our site, we may earn a commission.
+Here’s how it works.

-In the past decade, the word “spam” has earned a negative connotation as unsolicited and unwanted email or marketing calls.
+In the past decade, the word “spam” has earned a negative connotation as unsolicited and unwanted emails or marketing calls.
 The term came from a product that has been both bullied and beloved for nearly a century.
 Spam, the ham-based product that can be eaten straight from the can or prepared in many ways, has been at the center of many jokes over the years.
-As much as people poke fun, however, the product has stood the test of time and is still popular almost one hundred years since its creation.
+As much as people poke fun, the product has stood the test of time and is still popular almost one hundred years after its creation.

 Fried, cubed, or served with pineapple, Spam can be used similarly to ham.
 After being served to GIs in World War II, Spam remained quite popular in Hawaii.
 Spam even inspired a famous Monty Python sketch that became the musical Spamalot, adapted from the 1975 movie Monty Python and the Holy Grail.